 Earbuds Giving Feedback When Passing A Metal Detector

 I bet if this ever happened to you, it happened with a library metal detector.
 I’m making this assumption because usually, only library detectors use radiofrequency.
-That’s what causing the high pitched noise.
+That’s what causes the high-pitched noise.

 Earbuds that give feedback when going through detectors are usually wired models.
 The library detector can create a weak electromagnetic field.
 Some earbuds can pick up that field.
 Because there’s no actual sound data, you just hear a beep.